 Full-colour photography brings McMaster’s brand to life, showcasing campus life and innovation, researcher and student accomplishments, and positive impacts on the community and beyond.
 Additionally, it allows for the expression of diversity, capturing the multicultural campus community and highlighting inclusivity.
 By incorporating full-colour photography into branded assets, McMaster can create a strong emotional connection, evoke a sense of pride and belonging, and showcase its efforts towards creating a Brighter World.

-See the photography section for more information on the style and format of photos.
+See the Photography Guidelines for more information on the style and format of photos.

 Stemming from the consultation that supported the brand evolution process, the circle element symbolizes: